2025 Menomonee River Area Wild Ones (WO) Programs

 Riveredge Nature Center

-Members Only Family Friendly Free Event Nature Walk/Hike Public Restroom Free Public Parking Lots of Physical Activity
+Members Only Family-Friendly Free Event Nature Walk/Hike Public Restroom Free Public Parking Lots of Physical Activity

 Guided tour of spring ephemeral plants with Mary Holleback .
 Please dress for possible mud , insects and rain.
 Trails are unpaved and rolling.